otroan/ESPP2/README.md

 This transaction history only covers transactions from the last 4 years.
 If this file covers all your transactions, then you won't need more.

-If your history of transactions reaches further back and you have last year's holdings file ```holdings-2023.json``` at hand, then you will need to add it as a parameter as shown below.
-Copy the holdings file into the ESPP2 folder.
+If your history of transactions reaches further back and you have last year's holdings file ```holdings-2022.json``` at hand, then you will need to add it as a parameter as shown below.

 ### Add information about wires